CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 TODO: Performance analysis

+I also implemented a *very* simple procedural texture for use on my cube primitives (though, in theory, it could be applied to the triangle meshes as well without too much issue).

 ### Specular Sampling with Exponent

 Implemented specular reflections with configurable exponent.
 Pictured below is a comparison of various exponential values for specularity.
 Notice that the very high value is effectively mirror-like; with such a highly specular object, the slight variations we get off the "mirror" direction are small enough to, effectively, not alter the ray at all.
 In this fashion, if we wished, we could eliminate the idea of "reflectivity" from our material description altogether.